Fábio Aurélio: Liverpool

 Rafael Benítez confirmed on 25 May 2010 that Aurélio would leave Liverpool after rejecting a pay-as-you-play offer.
 Following a change of manager, on 1 August 2010, Aurelio re-signed for Liverpool on a two-year deal.
 He made his first appearance in his second spell for the club in a pre-season game against Borussia Mönchengladbach the day after re-signing, coming on as a substitute and wearing the captain's armband for the closing stages of the match.
 New Liverpool manager Roy Hodgson declared his delight at being able to re-sign Aurélio and, during an interview with the club's television channel, said, "I was quite surprised when I found out he was fully fit and hadn't been offered a new contract, so I think it was a bit of an obvious thing to do.
 I said, 'Rather than move to another Barclays Premier League club, why don't you stay with us?'"
 Aurélio opted to give up the number 12 shirt he wore prior to re-signing for the club back in July and chose the number 6 shirt instead because that is the one that he had worn when playing in Brazil; The number 12 shirt was passed to Dani Pacheco.

-Of his first four games in the 2010–11 season, three came in the UEFA Europa League.
+Of his first four matches in the 2010–11 season, three came in the UEFA Europa League.
 He then picked up an achilles injury before making his comeback as a substitute against West Ham United on 20 November 2010, in a match which Liverpool won 3–0.
-Aurélio played in Liverpool's FA Cup third round match that resulted in a 1–0 loss against Manchester United at Old Trafford on 9 January 2011.
+Aurélio played in Liverpool's FA Cup third round match that resulted in a 1–0 defeat against Manchester United at Old Trafford on 9 January 2011.
 This was Kenny Dalglish's first match back in charge of Liverpool.
 On 11 April 2011, Aurélio returned from the injury to play in Liverpool's 3–0 home win over Manchester City.
-On 17 April 2011, he started at left back against Arsenal at Emirates Stadium, where he picked up a hamstring injury and was replaced by youngster Jack Robinson.
-Aurélio started Liverpool's last game of the 2010–11 season and Liverpool's final game of the pre-season against former club Valencia at Anfield, which Liverpool won 2–0.
-He started his first game of the 2011–12 season with a 5–1 win against League One Oldham Athletic in an FA Cup tie.
+On 17 April 2011, he started at left-back against Arsenal at Emirates Stadium, where he picked up a hamstring injury and was replaced by youngster Jack Robinson.
+Aurélio started Liverpool's last match of the 2010–11 season against Aston Villa and Liverpool's final game of the pre-season against former club Valencia at Anfield, which Liverpool won 2–0.
+He started his first match of the 2011–12 season with a 5–1 win against League One side Oldham Athletic in an FA Cup match.
 He played 70 minutes before being replaced by Jon Flanagan.
 He made a substitute appearance for Liverpool against Wolverhampton Wanderers.

-On 12 May 2012, Liverpool manager Kenny Dalglish revealed that Aurélio's contract was coming to an end and he would be leaving Liverpool at the end of the 2011–12 season after six seasons at the club.
+On 12 May 2012, Liverpool manager Kenny Dalglish revealed that Aurélio's contract was coming to an end and he would be leaving Liverpool at the end of the 2011–12 season after six years at the club.